magneum/Norded/README.md

     -   BOT_TOKEN = From @BotFather Only
     -   API_TOKEN = From @HVApiBot Only
     -   API_HASH  = From @HVApiBot Only
-    -   XERONOID_SESSION = Get it from below replit link
+    -   NORDED_SESSION = Get it from below link
     -   OWNER_USERNAME = Your Username like @HypeVoids
     -   HEROKU_APP_NAME = Name of your heroku app
     -   HEROKU_API_KEY = Your Heroku API_TOKEN